-Approve or deny visitors using hooks
+Approve or deny visitors using feature hooks

 Approve or deny visitor entry in real-time using synchronous webhooks.
 When a visitor signs in we will provide you the context of that sign-in and the identity of the visitor so that your app can determine whether to allow or deny entry.